fernandopalafox/fernandopalafox.github.io/content/truth.md

 If you don't face truth, sooner or later, it will come knocking at your door.
 The hard work you avoided today?
 Your career will reflect it in a couple years.
 The terrible way you treat your body?
 Good luck with medical bills and shame as your body begins to falls apart.
 The toxic relationship you avoid leaving?
-It may legitimately derail your life in a couple years.
+It may legitimately derail your life.
 Every bit of truth you avoid today is using up some part of your future.

 Living in a lie may feel like a safer alternative, but that's only because you get control over the walls of lies you build around truth.
 The force of reality stands behind truth and no amount of distraction, pleasure, or manipulation will ever fool nature.
 The more time you spend in bad relationships, avoiding responsibility or distracting yourself from uncomfortable emotions, the bigger the monster under the bed grows.
-And the bigger the monster, the larger the corresponding sacrifice you'll have to make when you face it.
+And the bigger the monster, the larger the corresponding sacrifice you'll have to make when to face it.
 Let it grow too big, and it may just destroy you.

 One way of getting started in facing truth is to surround yourself with good friends.
 They will be your biggest critics in private and your biggest supporters in public.
-Good friends will carve out the mediocre parts of you.
-They won't tolerate cynicism, avoidance, or self-pity.
+They will carve out the mediocre in you and will not tolerate cynicism, avoidance, or self-pity.
-They won't allow you to give up on your dreams.
+They also won't allow you to give up on your dreams.
 On the other hand, bad friends will help maintain the walls you've built around truth.
-They likely won't do this out of spite, but because they're also avoiding something in their lives, and you serve a similar role in their life.
+They likely won't do this out of evil, but because they're also avoiding something in their lives, and you serve a similar role in their life.
 In a bad friendship, you join an implicit agreement never to call each other out on the real problems you're avoiding.
-And even if you manage to slap yourself awake from this, a bad friend will try to drag you down as your sincere and intense conviction for truth shines a light on their faults.[^2]
+And even if you manage to slap yourself awake from this, a bad friend will try to drag you down as your search for truth shines a light on their faults.[^2]
 They will resent you for constantly reminding them of the dreams they gave up on, or the sacrifices they didn't make.
 Good friends help you face truth, bad friends help you avoid it.

 Personally, this is something I struggle with a lot.
 I avoid feeling abandonment or incompetence at all costs.
-But in avoiding these feelings I've repeatedly made friends with people that don't value me for who I am.
+But in avoiding these feelings I've repeatedly made friends with people that don't value me for who I am, only for what I do in the service of some identity.
-Letting go of these relationships has been really hard, but it really is the only way forward for all parties involved.
+Letting go of these relationships has been really hard, but it really is the best way forward for all parties involved.
-Part of facing truth in this respect has meant I asked myself the following question: "Do my friends love me for who I am or what I do?"[^1].
-Figure out who the good friends are and ruthlessly cut out the bad ones.
+Figure out who the good friends are and cut out the bad ones.
 If you feel selfish doing this, consider the toxic role you serve in their lives as well, and get out.

 Instead, surround yourself by courageous people.
 As Anaïs Nin said